-Bruce Lee is widely considered to be a father of MMA because of his philosophy of combining aspects of various fighting disciplines into a personal style.
+Bruce Lee is widely considered to be the father of MMA because of his philosophy of combining aspects of various fighting disciplines into a personal style.
 This is a cornerstone principle for any MMA fighter that gets into the ring.
-A competitor who rigidly sticks to one discipline is disadvantaged.
+A fighter who rigidly sticks to one discipline is disadvantaged.

 In below, I will illustrate further details to explain why people consider Bruce Lee as the father of MMA.

 Why Bruce Lee Is Viewed As The Father Of MMA